galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 > 1. What do you think about the size of the sequences in regards to the difficulty of comparing them?
 (You can check the size of the files by clicking on the information icon)
 >
 > > ### {% icon solution %} Solution
 > > 1.
 It always depends on the focus of our study.
 For instance, if we were looking for optimal alignments, two 1 MB sequences are indeed large enough to make most approaches either fail or take a decent amount of time and resources.
-On the other hand, if we were looking for seed-based local alignments (e.g. `GECKO` ({% cite GECKO %}) or `BLAST` ({% cite BLAST %}) ), the comparison would require merely seconds (check the slides for more information).
+On the other hand, if we were looking for seed-based local alignments (e.g. `GECKO` or `BLAST` ({% cite BLAST %}) ), the comparison would require merely seconds (check the slides for more information).
 > >
 > {: .solution }
 >